KasperSkytte/AutoTax/README.md

 In the future full ribosomal operon taxonomic databases may be possible using Nanopore Sequencing and Unique Molecular Tagging, see https://www.biorxiv.org/content/10.1101/645903v2.

 # vsearch to replace usearch
 A vsearch version of AutoTax is work in (slow) progress and is available at the development branch.
-But bear in mind that we have only used and tested usearch10 and usearch11 and the results presented in the paper has been done with usearch11, so results will likely be different compared to when using usearch (though still reliable in its own way, but don't mix output from both usearch and vsearch). `vsearch` is also installed in the docker image by default.
+But bear in mind that we have only used and tested usearch10 and usearch and the results presented in the paper has been done with usearch, so results will likely be different compared to when using usearch (though still reliable in its own way, but don't mix output from both usearch and vsearch). `vsearch` is also installed in the docker image by default.
 CONTRIBUTIONS ARE WELCOME.
 I'm just a PhD student doing many other projects now.